How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Whether you build and follow a strict budget or simply give yourself a ballpark figure to help plan your next trip, think about your travel wallet needing four deep but not limitless pockets.
 Determine which of those pockets (transportation, accommodation, food or activities) matters the most for your next trip to help determine which pocket gets the most money, and which can be tightened up.
 For example, if the purpose of the trip is to experience the energy of a famous city, live theatre tickets might be more important than high-end accommodation, so you find ways to shift some accommodation dollars to support other priorities.
 Conversely, if the trip is for self-care, you might prioritize beautiful, luxurious accommodations over activities.

-Thus, budget-conscious travel is really about using money-saving strategies to maximize your travel dollars, so you take the trip that brings you the most joy.
+Budget-conscious travel is really about using money-saving strategies to maximize your travel dollars, so you take the trip that brings you the most joy.

 Let me unpack these 4 areas further and share some money-saving tips.
 Not all of the strategies will apply to you or for every trip.
 Exploring these cost areas, though, will ensure your travel dollars are spent on things YOU care about and might make your next trip feel more possible financially!
-I’ve created a Travel Budget Calculator to use before the trip or after - as a post-mortem of your travel spending!

 Travel Budget Planning Strategies